robofinch/anchored-leveldb/README.md

 ### Testing / Linting

-Before pushing a commit, run `just` or `just do-it-all`, which runs checks on supported combinations of architectures.
+Before pushing a commit, run `just clippy-all`, which runs checks on supported combinations of features and several architectures.

 ## License